Met Header

 • A bottle of water: You can’t bring outside food and drink into the museum, but you can bring bottles of water.
 You’ll be spending a lot of time inside, so you’ll appreciate not having to track down a water fountain.

 And that's it!
 With the Met’s security procedures, you won’t be able to bring much else with you.
 Visitors with backpacks or large bags will be required to check them, although purses are okay to be carried around.
-You’re better off leaving large items to avoid the long bag check lines.
+You’re better off not taking large items to avoid the long bag check lines.

 What to see and do at the Metropolitan Museum of Art